-With President Trump’s executive orders that are in effect March 16, 2017 and uncertainty over immigration laws, my office is here to help with any questions you may have regarding documentation and current laws.
-Please contact my district office at (425) 252-3188 with any questions you may have.
+Following President Trump’s executive orders on immigration, my office is here to help with any questions you may have regarding documentation and current laws.

 YOU HAVE RIGHTS

-1. You have the right to ask for an attorney before answering any questions by Immigration and Customs Enforcement (ICE) or any other law enforcement.
+- You have the right to ask for an attorney before answering any questions by U.S. Immigration and Customs Enforcement (ICE) or any other law enforcement.

 HAVE A SAFETY PLAN

-4. Make sure your friends and family can find you if you are detained by ICE.
-They can use ICE’s online detainee locator.
+- Make sure your friends and family can find you if you are detained by ICE.
+They can use the ICE online detainee locator.

 There are several links to the State Department, Travel.State.gov, U.S. Citizenship and Immigration Services, and U.S. Customs and Border Protection that may be helpful to you as well.

 Q: Where can I find comprehensive information on immigration policies and procedures?

 The best single source of information is the United States Citizenship and Immigration Services (USCIS).

 The Bureau of Consular Affairs also provides a wealth of information about overseas immigrant and nonimmigrant visa processing.